avuko/randoriV2/README.md

 ## NOTES

-Possibly helpful dump of pages I visited, answering the question "A how many tabs problem was this?".
+Possibly helpful (at least for me) dump of pages I visited, answering the question "A how many tabs problem was this?" and preventing me from hunting through my browser history.

 These might or might not be valid/ in existence by the time you read this.